lizkca/overtime/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- x Icons from glyphicons
-- x Update the styles for forms

 ## TDDOS:
-- Integrate validation for phone attr in User:
-  # No spaces or dashes
-  # exactly 10 characters
-  # all characters have to be a number